Rewind789/wanderer-obsidian-archive/content/_index.md.md

 ---

 Hi.
-Welcome to the Wanderer's Archive.
+Welcome to the Wanderer's Archive!
+Browse around the endless library of scrolls!.

+This library building is from Jacky

 1. Extremely fast natural-language [[notes/search]]
 2. Customizable and hackable design based on [Hugo](https://gohugo.io/)